-EXIM provides U.S. businesses with solutions to protect against foreign buyer nonpayment and in turn support the export of more American-made goods and services.
-One product in particular that allows businesses to protect themselves against foreign buyer nonpayment is Export Credit Insurance.
+EXIM provides U.S. businesses with solutions to protect against foreign buyer nonpayment and support the export of American-made goods and services.
+A popular product that allows businesses to protect themselves against foreign buyer nonpayment is export credit insurance.

-Businesses that insure their accounts receivable ensure that, should a foreign buyer not pay, they will be reimbursed 85-95% of their invoice amount.
-Additionally, with Export Credit Insurance, your business can confidently expand into new markets without fear of foreign buyer nonpayment.
-Meanwhile, with your accounts receivable insured, your business can leverage additional benefits of Export Credit Insurance, including possibly offering more flexible credit terms or accessing unrealized working capital from your lender.
-With working capital and insured foreign receivables, your business can access a more consistent cash flow, allowing you to focus on what matters most: producing quality goods and services and pursuing new sales.
+Meanwhile, with their accounts receivable insured, businesses can leverage additional benefits of export credit insurance, including the ability to offer more flexible open account credit terms or access unrealized working capital from a lender.
+With working capital and insured foreign receivables, U.S. businesses can access a more consistent cash flow, allowing them to focus on what matters most: producing quality products and pursuing new sales.